Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 ## Combination Strikes

 In battle, the Ascendant is an unstoppable martial force, striking their enemy with a flurry of chained blows from the improved body they have created.
-At level 1, whenever you hit a non-allied creature with an attack, you may spend one essence to immediately make another Strike, Grapple or Shove attack against them.
+At level 1, whenever you hit a creature with an attack, you may spend one essence to immediately make another Strike, Grapple or Shove attack against them.

 At level 1, you may only use this feature once per round, resetting at the start of each of your turns.
 The number of times per round that you can use this feature increases by one at levels 5, 9, 13 and 17.